 The European Union is also a contracting party to some of the relevant Conventions, notably the United Nations Convention on the Law of the Sea (UNCLOS), and the 1974 Athens Convention on the carriage of passengers and their luggage by sea as amended by the 2002 Protocol (Counsil Decisions regarding the accession to be found below under "related links").
 This means that the provisions of these agreements form part of Union law and are directly enforceable in the EU, as of their date of entry into force.

-In addition, bilateral Transport Security Working Groups are well established with the US Japan, Korea, China and Russia.
+In addition, bilateral Transport Security Working Groups are well established with the US Japan, Korea and China.
 Talks with Caspian Sea countries and the Mediterranean basin countries have also recently begun.

 Transport Security Working Groups aim to: